ACCESS-NRI/intake-dataframe-catalog/README.md

 intake-dataframe-catalog is a simple intake plugin for a searchable table of intake catalogs.
 The table is represented in memory as a pandas DataFrame and can be serialized and shared as a CSV file.
-Each row in the dataframe catalog corresponds to another intake catalog (refered to in this documentation as a "subcatalog") and the columns contain metadata associated with each subcatalog that a user may want to peruse and/or search.
+Each row in the dataframe catalog corresponds to another intake catalog (referred to in the context of intake-dataframe-catlog as a "subcatalog") and the columns contain metadata associated with each subcatalog that a user may want to peruse and/or search.
 The original use-case for intake-dataframe-catalog was to provide a user-friendly catalog of a large number [intake-esm](https://intake-esm.readthedocs.io/en/stable/) catalogs. intake-dataframe-catalog